StefanRadu-ITSERVER/website/docs/csharp/arrays/arraylist.md

 ::: tip
 Still, the `ArrayList` is there for you as any other features of the C# language.

-If you come across a situation when you think it make sense to use an `ArrayList`, go ahead and use it, but make sure you are aware of any **performance issues** that it might cause.
+If you come across a situation when you think it make sense to use an `ArrayList`, go ahead and use it, but make sure you are aware of any **performance issues** that it might cause. :fire:
 :::